kwiskel/kylewiskel.dev/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## Deployment

+This project is deployed on [Netlify](https://netlify.com/).
+The deployment is triggered automatically when changes are pushed to the `main` branch.